zendiy-mgos/zvar-dic/README.md

 # ZenVar Dictionary
 ## Overview
 This Mongoose OS library allows you to create and manipulate dictionaries adding or removing keys, easily, like you do in javascript.
+It extends the [ZenVar library](https://github.com/zendiy-mgos/zvar).
 ## Features
 - **Dynamic size** - You can add or remove keys with no limits.
 - **Dynamic data-type keys** - Key values haven't data type declared explicitly, but any of supported by [ZenVar library](https://github.com/zendiy-mgos/zvar).